 How Can You Tell if You Have Bad Bicep Genetics?

-Well, if your biceps are not as muscular as you’d like them to be, or if they’re smaller than you’d like them to be, it’s possible that you have bad bicep genetics.
+Well, if your biceps are not as muscular as you’d like them to be, or if they’re smaller than you’d like them to be, you may have bad bicep genetics.
 Another giveaway is if you find it hard to put on muscle mass, no matter how much you work out.

 If this is the case, don’t worry—there are plenty of things you can do to make the best of what you’ve got.
 You can focus on compound exercises that work multiple muscles at once, like the squat and deadlift.
 And don’t forget about supplementation—a good protein powder can help give your muscles the nourishment they need to grow.

-So you’ve been working hard in the gym, sculpting your biceps to perfection, only to be disappointed when they don’t look like the ones you see on Instagram.
-What gives?
+So you’ve been working hard in the gym, sculpting your biceps to perfection, only to be disappointed when they don’t look like the ones you aim to get.

 Well, it might not be entirely your fault.
 You could just have bad bicep genetics.
 But what does that mean, exactly?
 And more importantly, what can you do about it?

 First of all, don’t worry—it’s not the end of the world.
-You can still achieve great results with a bit of extra hard work.
-But it’s important to understand what you’re up against, so let’s take a closer look at bad bicep genetics and what that means for your workout routine.
+You can still achieve great results with a bit of extra hard work and training.
+But it’s important to understand what you’re up against, so let’s take a closer look at good vs bad bicep genetics.

 Bicep peak or no bicep peak?
 This is the question that has been on your mind since you started working out.
 You’ve heard all sorts of things about it, and you’re not sure what to believe.